Food Insecurity and Obesity in Tennessee

 More Information About the Drivers of Health

-To learn more about the factors that influence health and well-being in across our state, check out the Tennessee Health & Well-Being Index.
+To learn more about the factors that influence health and well-being in across our state, check out The Drivers of Health: 4 Factors that Influence Individual and Population Health.

 1. Coleman-Jensen, Alisha, et al. Household Food Security in the United States.
 U.S. Department of Agriculture, Economic Research Service, September 2016.
 [Online] September 2016. https://www.ers.usda.gov/webdocs/publications/err215/err-215.pdf?v=42636.